kablewithak/ml-roadmap-bootcamp/README.md

 # ml-roadmap-bootcamp
-thi si smy machin learning roadmap I am following, it's going to change lives
+This is my machine learning roadmap I am folloiwng, it's going to change lives